Austin Riley Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.14 team ERA ranks 15th among all league pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.15).

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (173 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.